robocorp/example-parse-pdf-invoice/README.md

 ### `Extract Text Data`

-Extract textual data from PDF file.
+Extract textual data from a PDF file.

 > Usually this is sufficient for most of the cases.